odipar/jmanikin/README.md

 Because Worlds can track of all intermediate and previous Object states, it is very easy to rollback state in case of failure, or to retry work after conflicts.

 ### Immutability
-All Objects, Messages and Worlds should be preferable immutable.
-All new states are created based on old states.
+All Objects, Messages and Worlds should be [immutable](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil): always create new states - based on old states.
+The core API is carefully designed for this exact purpose: don't share mutable state!

-For the purists: Manikin enables purely-functional Object Orientated Programming, without resorting to Monads.
+For the Purists out there: Manikin enables purely-functional Object Orientated Programming, without resorting to Monads.
 (Monadic programming in Java is very verbose, as Java lacks convenient flatMap syntax).

 ### Concurrent and Distributed